10 Best Two-Stage Snow Blowers of 2022 – Top Picks & Reviews

 The 12-inch serrated steel auger will pick up the snow and deposit it into the 12-inch impeller.
 Since it is self-propelled, you can be sure that it will make its way over just about any terrain.
 For the under $1,000 price you get a reliable snowblower that has an above-average cutting width but has some technically flawed features, or lack thereof, that make it tenth on our list.

-Buyer’s Guide – Finding the Best 2 Stage Snow Blower
+Buyer’s Guide – Finding the Best Two-Stage Snow Blower

 Let’s consider some things before you purchase a snowblower.